By Loren O'Brien-Egesborg | September 18 2019

 Today’s marketing technology scene is dynamic and ever-changing.
 What can you do to stay ahead and get as much value as possible from your systems?

 Today I write a wide range of online content, from website copy and editorial articles to long-form guides and blog posts.
-Along the way, I’ve got to grips with many different bits of technology such as becoming savvy with a Mac, using collaboration platforms like Google Drive and Teamwork, and even dabbling in promotional video creation.
+Along the way, I’ve got to grips with many different bits of technology such as becoming savvy with a Mac, using collaboration platforms like Google Drive and even dabbling in promotional video creation.

 As the platforms and the technology we use changes, so do the skills we need to get the most value from them.
 You’re expected to be creative yet analytical, communicative yet independent, critical yet open-minded — and those are just the soft skills.